What are the rules that permit home businesses in residential districts?

 What is the citation processes if a violation is verified?

-The complaint is investigated by a Code Enforcement Inspector.
+The complaint is investigated by a Neighborhood Services & Enforcement inspector.
 If there is a violation, a zoning letter can be sent ordering them to comply or be fined per day of violation.